kubeedge/ianvs/docs/index.rst

 The scope of Ianvs is mainly two folds.

-First, Ianvs aims to provide end-to-end benchmark toolkits across devices, edge nodes and cloud nodes based on typical distributed-synergy AI paradigms and applications.
+First, Ianvs aims to provide end-to-end benchmark toolkits across devices, edge nodes, and cloud nodes based on typical distributed-synergy AI paradigms and applications.
 - Tools to manage test environment.
-For example, it would be necessary to support the CRUD (Create, Read, Update and Delete) actions in test environments.
+For example, it would be necessary to support the CRUD (Create, Read, Update, and Delete) actions in test environments.
 Elements of such test environments include algorithm-wise and system-wise configuration.
 - Tools to control test cases.
 Typical examples include paradigm templates, simulation tools, and hyper-parameter-based assistant tools.
 - Tools to manage benchmark presentation, e.g., leaderboard and test report generation.